 DK & DE approves the MP.

-Approved by: FR, FI, LU, HK, SE, NL, XS, ZA, DK, DE.
+Approved by: FR, FI, LU, HK, SE, NL, XS, ZA, DK, DE, UK.

 Action: Remaining NMPG’s to review and revert for next call.
 Will be approved as is if no additional feedback is provided.